The Essential Enterprise SEO Audit [An Ultimate Guide]

 - Sites that are not optimized for mobile devices

 A technical audit—and subsequent fixes—can be complex.
-Most SEO audit steps are fairly straightforward—this one, not so much.
+Most enterprise SEO audit steps are fairly straightforward, but not this one.
 However, technical SEO should be an ongoing process.
-Changes occur all the time that affect the way search engines crawl the site.
+Changes occur constantly that affect the way search engines crawl the site.

-In the sections that follow, I’ll walk you through some of the most common technical audit steps.
+In the following sections, I’ll walk you through some of the most common technical audit steps.

 You can reference the Index Coverage Report on Google Search Console to check if pages are being indexed correctly.
 This report will list any issues with the indexing process and potential solutions.
 If a page isn’t being indexed, there could be an issue with code or links.
 It’s also possible that Google has yet to discover the page.
 In that case, you can update the sitemap to speed up the indexing process.

 Keep in mind that Google decides whether to index a web page.
 So, Google may not index every page of your site.
-If this happens, continue to make improvements to the page’s content quality and relevance.
+If this happens, continue to improve the page’s content quality and relevance.
 After each update, resubmit the page for indexing in Google Search Console.

 You can use the URL inspection tool provided by Google to check each website URL.

-Title tags critical elements of every web page and should be part of your SEO audit.
+Title tags are critical elements of every web page and should be part of your enterprise SEO audit.
 They are the first thing search engines and users see when they look at a search engine result page (SERP).
-So, be sure they accurately describe the page’s content and contain related target keywords.
-Title tags should be no longer than 60 characters.
+So, the audit process should include a review of these to make sure they accurately describe the page’s content and contain related target keywords.

 Major search engines such as Google, Bing, and Yandex display meta descriptions in the Search Engine Results Pages (SERP).
 We recommend including at least one keyword or phrase in the meta description tags to boost the page’s ranking potential.

-Keep descriptions to 160-character snippets.
+Title tags should be no longer than 60 characters, and descriptions should be limited to 160 characters.
 Prioritize clarity and conciseness when crafting meta descriptions.
 Good web copy will often increase click-through rate (CTR).
 Further, each page within your website should have a unique meta description to avoid confusion with similar pages.

 Headings